glebmirolyubov/faceblurapp/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install and run the project:

 ```
 - Visual Studio 2019 or later